jeremytammik/tbc/a/2038_highlight_link.md

 //get the Linked element from the linked document var linkedElement = linkedDoc.GetElement(pickedReference.LinkedElementId);

-// now create a reference from this element [ this is a reference inside the linked document] var reference = new Reference(linkedElement);
+// now create a reference from this element
+// -- this is a reference inside the linked document var reference = new Reference(linkedElement);

 // convert the reference to be readable from the current document